dustdustinthewind/IntralismQoLMod/README.md

 ### Can this mod ruin my files?
 This mod should not mess with your files in unwanted ways.
 However of note:
 - The BPM tool will automatically write/read from your description, but it shouldn't cause any issues unless you're trying to break it.
+Multi-BPM/offset mapping is not supported yet.
 - This mod decrypts the save file found in `...\Intralism\Save`.
-While I'm pretty sure I correctly implemented decryption, there is very much the chance that something will go wrong.
+While I'm pretty sure I correctly implemented this feature, there is very much the chance that something will go wrong.
 I have implemented a feature that will backup your save every time you launch Intralism, just in case something breaks your save during that session.
-To recover the backup, delete the old save and change the file extension of the backup from `.bak` to `.save`
+To recover the backup, delete the broken save and change the file extension of the backup from `.bak` to `.save`.

-### Isn't this against the terms of service?
+### Isn't this against Intralism's terms of service?
 As if that has stopped me, or others before.
 Oxy can feel free to take this down with a DMCA, that is totally in his right.
 However, I will still host the mod somewhere as long as I'm working on it.

-### I mean will I get banned?
+### I mean will I get banned for using the mod?
 I highly doubt it.
 Don't shove it in Oxy's face though.
 There is no risk of Steam ban or VAC.

+### Have you heard of Rebuild?
+Yes.
+Just because I left the main community doesn't mean I'm not in the know 😜

 ## Features
 ### Editor